 Once you are admitted you can start your practical preparations, for instance:

-- Looking for a place to stay.
-More information can be found on our Accommodation Service page
+- Looking for a place to stay?
+More information can be found at the Accommodation Service.

 - Preparing the documents for your visa application (if applicable).
 More information can be found on our Immigration formalities page